-Regardless of the career field we choose, we find our way through the mistakes.
+Regardless of the career field we choose, we find our way and improve through mistakes.

 And no one likes their mistakes to be particularly highlighted.
 This is why the post contains a sorted list of mistakes made by different designers at a particular period of time so that you can learn from them and come up with a flawless yet truly impactful design.

-Nothing to feel embarrass about, as every time we FAIL we make the First Attempt In Learning.
-So consider mistakes as guiding stones like I have done and reached your destined level of growth.
+Consider these mistakes as guiding stones like I have done to reach your destined level of growth.

 The choice of typography matters a lot because both professionals and amateurs can fall foul with this aspect.